 Tips to design your product catalog:

-- Know your audience – Knowing who your specific audience is, you’ll be better able to adjust the style of the catalog: its language, layout type, and location of items on the page.
+- Know your audience: Knowing who your specific audience is, you’ll be better able to adjust the style of the catalog: its language, layout type, and location of items on the page.

-- Organize your products – Set your products into groups and decide where to put each group in the publication.
+- Organize your products: Set your products into groups and decide where to put each group in the publication.

-Email as customer touchpoint affects everything from repeat purchase rates to lifetime value to how someone talks about your brand privately and publicly.
+Email as a customer touchpoint affects everything from repeat purchase rates to lifetime value to how someone talks about your brand privately and publicly.

 Key tips for better email interactions:

-- Personalization – personalizing emails comes down to making your customers feel like they’re doing business with a human, not a company.
+- Personalization: Personalizing emails comes down to making your customers feel like they’re doing business with a human, not a company.

-- Always thank your customers – Customers provide genuine feedback in terms of opinions and complaints.
+- Always thank your customers: Customers provide genuine feedback in terms of opinions and complaints.
 It is an opportunity for your business.
 Simply saying “thank you” to a customer can be a powerful way to strengthen your relationship with them.

 12. Retail store

-The world of retail is changing faster.
+The world of the retail sector is changing faster.
 It has always been one of the important customer touchpoints.
 How can retailers keep up with what customers want?
 Customers want in-person service, which is crucial to differentiate your store from the online store experience.

 80% of customers say they are more likely to do business with a company if it offers personalized experiences.

-What customers expect from a retail store?
+What customers expect from a retail or eCommerce store?

 - Customers want personalized service from a sales associate and they are ready to share their personal details if it helps you provide a better experience.